mteemu/EtwCollector/README.md

     --help                display this list of options.

-For example if you want to listen IIS 8.5 Etw events:
+For example if you want to listen IIS 8.5 events:

 > EtwCollector.exe --session "IIS events" --providers "Microsoft-Windows-IIS"

+To listen multiple providers separate providers with whitespace:

+> EtwCollector.exe --session "IIS events" --providers "Microsoft-Windows-IIS" "Microsoft-Windows-IIS-W3SVC"

-If you want to know what providers you have available you can run:
+If you want to know what providers you have available in your system:

 > logman query providers